Redwass/GSSB/README.md

 The Star Schema Benchmark, or SSB, was designed to evaluate the performance of database systems for star schema data warehouse queries.
 The SSB schema is based on the [TPC-H benchmark] (http://www.tpc.org/tpch/), but in a modified form.
 The queries are also based on the TPC-H queries, but the number of queries is reduced to facilitate the execution of SSB on different platforms.

 ## 3. Platform, data and installation.
-Pour installer le GSSB, utiliser la base de données en graph Neo4j version 4.x.x ou plus récente.
-Les données à télécharger sur lien sont sous forme de fichier CSV's.
-La configuration et les commandes d'installation sur les plate-formes Windows et Linux sont comme suit :
+To install the GSSB, use the graph database Neo4j version 4.x.x or higher.
+The data to be downloaded from the link is in the CSV's files.
+The configuration and installation commands on Windows and Linux platforms are as follows:

 Test d'image